Newton's theorem of revolving orbits: Newton's Principia

+Modern revisions

+This theorem remained largely unknown and undeveloped for over three centuries, as noted by astrophysicist Subrahmanyan Chandrasekhar in his 1995 commentary on Newton's Principia.

+E. T. Whittaker discussed the concept in his classic text but modern work restarted in 1997 when the theorem has been studied by Donald Lynden-Bell and collaborators.

+The concept has also been extended to incorporate general relativity.
+Einstein field equations for gravity based on general relativity in the simple case of spherical symmetry can be shown to create an effective central force with an additional term proportional to $1/r^4$, resulting in a precession of elliptical orbits.
+For the orbit of Mercury about the Sun, this predicts a precession of 39.45 arc-sec/century, close to the observed 43 arc-sec/century.

+Its first exact extension came in 2000 with the work of Mahomed and Vawda.

 Mathematical statement

 Figure 4: All three planets share the same radial motion (cyan circle) but move at different angular speeds.
 The blue planet feels only an inverse-square force and moves on an ellipse (k = 1).
 The green planet moves angularly three times as fast as the blue planet (k = 3); it completes three orbits for every orbit of the blue planet.
 The red planet illustrates purely radial motion with no angular motion (k = 0).
 The paths followed by the green and blue planets are shown in Figure 9.
 A GIF version of this animation is found here.

 Figure 5: The green planet moves angularly one-third as fast as the blue planet (k = 1/3); it completes one orbit for every three blue orbits.
 The paths followed by the green and blue planets are shown in Figure 10.
 A GIF version of this animation is found here.

 Consider a particle moving under an arbitrary central force F_{1}(r) whose magnitude depends only on the distance r between the particle and a fixed center.
 Since the motion of a particle under a central force always lies in a plane, the position of the particle can be described by polar coordinates (r, θ_{1}), the radius and angle of the particle relative to the center of force (Figure 1).
 Both of these coordinates, r(t) and θ_{1}(t), change with time t as the particle moves.